REFLECT Panel Discussion

 Origin of REFLECT

-“There were instances when my son would gaze up, offering a warm smile,” Bell shares, “and the weight of my friend’s irreversible fate would wash over me, evoking a stark realization: there, but for the grace of God, go I.”
+“There were instances when my son would gaze up, offering a warm smile,” Bell shares, “and the weight of my friend’s irreversible fate would wash over me, evoking a stark realization: There, but for the grace of God, go I.”

 “Our missteps can result in immeasurable loss, profound remorse, and lingering regret,” reflects Bell.
 “However, the silver lining of these mistakes becomes palpable when we confront them, accept responsibility, extract lessons, and summon the courage to share our stories.”

 REFLECT stands as a poignant testament to the nexus of choices, repercussions, and introspection.
-Complementing Bell’s evocative portraits are video contributions by Joe Carter and a series on prison guards captured by Corey Desrochers.
+Take a look at trentbell.com and stop by The Gallery at Mission Chattanooga.

 Trent Bell